oatycreates/angry-tracks/README.md

 ## Install instructions

-**​Windows:** ​Download and extract the .ZIP file of the game.
+**Windows:** Download and extract the .ZIP file of the game.
 Open the Angry Tracks .exe file, select your preferred video options, and click Play.

-**​Web:**​ On Desktop platforms, click in the itch.io game window to play.
+**Web:** On Desktop platforms, click in the itch.io game window to play.

 ## How To Play